Renetta-Nathan/PES1UG24AM221-pes-vcs/README.md

 **Q5.1:** A branch in Git is just a file in `.git/refs/heads/` containing a commit hash.
 Creating a branch is creating a file.
 Given this, how would you implement `pes checkout <branch>` — what files need to change in `.pes/`, and what must happen to the working directory?
 What makes this operation complex?

+Answer: To implement checkout, the .pes/HEAD file must be updated to point to the new branch reference (e.g., ref: refs/heads/new-branch).
+The working directory must then be synchronized with the snapshot stored in that branch's latest commit.
+This involves traversing the commit's tree object and reconstructing the files/directories.
+It is complex because you must avoid deleting "untracked" files and safely handle "dirty" (uncommitted) changes in the current working directory to prevent data loss.

 **Q5.2:** When switching branches, the working directory must be updated to match the target branch's tree.
 If the user has uncommitted changes to a tracked file, and that file differs between branches, checkout must refuse.
 Describe how you would detect this "dirty working directory" conflict using only the index and the object store.

+Answer: You would compare the file's metadata (size, mtime) in the working directory against the Index.
+If they differ, the file is modified.
+You then compare the hash in the Index against the hash in the root tree of the current HEAD commit.
+If the Index hash differs from the HEAD hash, there are uncommitted (staged) changes.
+If the working directory version also differs from the target branch's version of that file, a "dirty" conflict is detected.

 **Q5.3:** "Detached HEAD" means HEAD contains a commit hash directly instead of a branch reference.
 What happens if you make commits in this state?
 How could a user recover those commits?